aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 ### Sample cost tables

-The following tables provide a sample cost breakdown for deploying this guidance on Amazon ECS and EKS orchestration platforms with the default parameters in the `us-east-1` (N. Virginia) region for one month.
-This estimates are based on the AWS Pricing Calculator outputs for the full deployments as per guidance and are subject to changes in underlying services configuration.
+The following tables provide a sample cost breakdown for deploying this guidance on ECS and EKS container orchestration platforms with the default parameters in the `us-east-1` (N. Virginia) region for one month.
+These estimates are based on the AWS Pricing Calculator outputs for the full deployments as per guidance and are subject to changes in underlying services configuration.

 **For ECS container orchestration platform**